 - Maple butternut squash

 Life is too short for mediocre food.

 - Cut brown ends off sprouts and peel outer discolored leaves.

-- If desired, drizzle with a good quality, thick balsamic vinegar.
+- Drizzle with a good quality, thick balsamic vinegar.
+See NOTES.

 I don't post the nutritional value because I don't trust the accuracy of the nutritional apps.
 I’m not a nutritionist and don't want to post misinformation.

 More Delicious Sides

 See More Sides →

 More Delicious Vegetables